benrmatthews/fantactivist/_posts/2017-08-22-chatterbox.md

 categories: 'fantasticactivist'
 navigation: True
 logo: 'assets/images/fantastic-activist-logo-white.png'
-excerpt: Chatterbox is a new project helping refugees better integrate into their adopted homes.
+excerpt: "Chatterbox is a new project helping refugees better integrate into their adopted homes."
 ---

+&nbsp;

-<p>Mursal Hedayat explains how she statted <a href="http://www.wearechatterbox.org">Chatterbox</a>, a project employing refugees to teach their native languages.</p>
+<p>Mursal Hedayat explains how she started <a href="http://www.wearechatterbox.org">Chatterbox</a>, a project employing refugees to teach their native languages.</p>

 [Get new interviews in your inbox by subscribing here](http://eepurl.com/cA_Psf).